juicysteak7/aihw1/README.md

 After my BFS solutions I reused some of the functions like 'neighbors' to make an A* solution.

 Finding good hueristics to make my A* find a better solution is where I spent a lot of time.
 I sometimes weighted things too much or tried to complex a heurstic and it typically made my A* search preform worse than simple heurstics like 'manhattan distance' and 'blocking cars'.

+I couldn't get my A* solution just right, it succeded on most of the small boards, finding the shortest path quickly, but the large ones it took more time and more steps than bfs.